 Most centaurs, and other tribes that call the wilds home, continue to look to their tribal elders for leadership.
 Conflict between various tribes is not uncommon but is usually restricted to small skirmishes.
 The Centaur people long ago learned that if they fought each other with too much enthusiasm they would fall prey to the warlike Minotaurs of Minocea.
 The border between the Centauri Wilds and the Dominion of Minocea is ever fluctuating, and the Centaur tribes quickly forget their differences when their ancient enemy the Minotaurs come to threaten their way of life.

 Ruler: King Drexigor the Scarred

 It is said that Minocea could have easily conquered the whole of Eastern Norlanin if they were not so preoccupied with killing each other.
 Minotaurs by their nature are warlike, though this is oft misunderstood to be blind rage.
-The Minotaurs simply believe that only the strong should rule and therefore for anything to ever happen in Minocea there must be a great deal of bloodshed first in order to decide who is right.
+The Minotaurs simply believe that only the strong should rule and therefore for anything to ever happen in Minocea there must be a great deal of bloodshed before anyone can decide who is right.
 The Minotaurs of the Dominion of Minocea are fierce opponents and when roused to war are almost unstoppable.

 The Kingdom of Tolgatha